 There are a variety of recycling options for appliances as well, and these have the benefit of not requiring you to remove the freon or other fluids first AND helping out the environment.

 You can put TVs, computers, printers, monitors, speakers, and other electronics in your dumpster rental.
 However, recycling programs are also available for these items, including some which pick up the items for free.
 And if you are disposing of a large number of electronics, you may be required to recycle them by law.

 There are some areas that do not allow electronics to be thrown in a rented dumpster at all.
 Be sure to check with your dumpster rental provider.

 Most dumpster rental companies will allow you to dispose of tree branches, brush, leaves, grass, and other yard waste.
 Some areas do place a limit on how much of this type of waste you can put in a landill.

 Demolition and Construction Waste/Debris

 Roofing shingles can be disposed of in a dumpster rental.
 As can most renovation waste like drywall, siding, wooden material, flooring, cabinets, etc. However, if you have a large amount of brick, stone, concrete or asphalt your dumpster rental may include an additional fee due to the weight of these materials.
 Check with us before you load up.

 Paints, Stains, Lacquers

 You cannot put paint, paint thinners, lacquers, or wood stains in a dumpster rental, with the exception of latex paint.
 If your latex paint can’t be reused or recycled, put kitting litter or shredded paper in the can to cause it to become solid.
 Once it is dry, it can go in your rented dumpster.

 In Omaha, we recommend you take your other paint and lacquer items to Under the Sink for free disposal that won’t harm the environment.

-In the Omaha area, Under the Sink has a listing on their website of businesses which accept old tires, motor oil, and antifreeze.
+In the Omaha area, Under the Sink has a listing on their website of businesses that accept old tires, motor oil, and antifreeze.
 You can put tires in the dumpster for an additional fee of $7.